nati-dor/bans-atm/README.md

 #ATM's

-Location of ATM's in Israel
+1.Location of ATM's in Israel

+2.Display ATM's on the map by filters